Complementary ADHM Instanton Sigma Model

-The $SU(2)$ 't Hooft instanton is a finite energy, as opposite to perturbatively small energy, classical solutions to field theory equations.
-Ever since their discovery these remain constantly fascinating.
-These have been quantized \cite{tHooft:1976snw}, generalized and otherwise investigated intensely and extensively.
-Their applications are wide ranging\cite{Coleman:1978ae}.
+The ADHM instanton, just like the $SU(2)$ 't Hooft instanton, is a finite energy, as opposite to perturbatively small energy, classical solutions to field theory equations.
+Ever since their discovery in 1975 the 't Hooft instantons too have been studied very extensively.
+These were quantized in Ref.\cite{tHooft:1976snw} and their applications are wide ranging\cite{Coleman:1978ae}.
 These are amenable to a stringy generalization \cite{Strominger:1990et, Callan:1991at, Callan:1991dj, Callan:1991ky}.
 The original solution depends on $5k+4$ parameters.
 It is well known that the most general instanton solution should depend on $8k$ parameters for the $SU(2)$ gauge group.
-In 1978 Atiyah-Drinfeld-Hitchin-Manin came up with a remarkable construction, now known as the ADHM construction of Yang-Mills instantons, in \cite{Atiyah:1978ri}.
-This depends on full set of $8k$ parameters.
+The ADHM construction is most general in the sense that in case of $SU(2)$ gauge group it depends on the full set of $8k$ parameters.

-On the mathematical side the ADHM construction is exceptionally brief and incredibly linear, particularly in view of the fact that we are talking about very non-linear system - the Yang-Mills theory.
-The perplexing mathematical structure has been investigated, for example, in Refs. \cite{Rawnsley:1978mv, Lindenhovius:2011iac, Atanasov:2016iac, Donaldson:2022}.

-On the physical side the situation is very clear and lucid.
-Early on Witten pointed out that it should not be missed out that instantons are self-dual Yang-Mills fields and hence solutions to first order partial differential equations\cite{Witten:1978qe}.
-This is easier than the original problem of Yang-Mills equations which happen to be second order coupled partial differential equations.
-Around the same time it was clarifies in Refs.\cite{Christ:1978jy, Corrigan:1978ce,Corrigan:1983sv, Weinberg:2012pjx} that issue at hand concerns inverting a matrix equation with quaternion entries.